 Area for improvement Lead Officer Target Completion Date Under Clinical and Care Governance, review of remits needs to consider information and data sets to be agreed and presented to the Getting it Right for Everyone Group to support the governance of Lead Authority Services Lead Allied Health Professional/ Head of service Health & Community Care October 2023 Reporting on workforce issues including the Workforce and Organisational Development Strategy as well as the partnership forum.
 Chief Officer December 2023 Development of improved Lead Authority Services arrangements around risk and performance management for lead authority services.
 Chief Finance Officer December 2023 Further develop performance report information into a delivery plan framework to ensure the HSCP fulfils its remit in delivering the direction of travel within the IJB's Strategic Commissioning Plan.
 Chief Finance Officer October 2023 Combine financial and performance reporting to members in the context of the IJB's Strategic Risks.
 Chief Finance Officer December 2023 Further development of governance arrangements considering agreed governance principles and updated advice from the Scottish Government Health & Social care Division including an IJB assurance plan to ensure assurance on all IJB risks including from partner bodies.
 Will also include an annual report from the PAC to the IJB to provide assurance that it has met its remit.
 Chief Officer October 2023 Embed a programme of development and training opportunities for Board members.
 Chief Officer October 2023 Update the Board and PAC on progress in delivering against the remaining actions in the risk maturity action plan following adoption of Tayside IJB's Risk Management Framework.
-Chief Finance Officer October 2023 Work to fully implement the actions in the Workforce and Organisational Development Strategy.
-Strive towards ensuring that the DH&SCP culture becomes fully embedded.
-Engage staff in developing and maintaining the partnership culture as well as sharing and embedding the guiding principles.
-Lead Allied Health Professional/ Head of service Health & Community Care / Chief Finance Officer December 2023 Review attendance at groups based on agreed principles.
-Attendance at partner groups should be based on a consideration of whether this is necessary to provide assurance to allow the partner body to fulfil their agreed responsibilities in line with their accountabilities October 2023 Develop a best practice guidance document to ensure the operation of all groups conforms to the various principles detailed in the Governance Mapping report.
-Chief Finance Officer October 2023
+Chief Finance Officer October 2023 towards ensuring that the DH&SCP culture becomes fully embedded.
+Engage staff in developing and maintaining the partnership culture as well as sharing Lead Allied Health Professional/ Head of service Health & Community Care / Chief Finance Officer December 2023 Review attendance at groups based on agreed principles.
+Attendance at partner groups should be based on a consideration of whether this is necessary to provide assurance to allow the partner body to fulfil their agreed responsibilities in line with their accountabilities October 2023 The oberation of all droubs contorms to the various Chief Finance Officer October 2023